• Skip to primary navigation

 What is the Paper Mile?

 We want to create a literal mile of awareness for homelessness and hunger in Wake County.
-We intend to begin by constructing a paper chain of 1,258 links (representing our 1,258 unhoused neighbors in Wake County).
-Each length will be approximately 7.5 inches long and include a 27-word prayer, encouraging thought, or good vibe.
+In February, we set a goal of constructing a paper chain of 1,258 links (representing our 1,258 unhoused neighbors in Wake County).
+Each length, when stapled into a loop is approximately 5.5 inches long and includes a 27-word prayer, encouraging thought, or good vibe.

 1,258 links x 27 words per link = 33,500 words